Marvel to show Avengers: Endgame early to man with terminal illness

 Marvel apparently contacted Alexander, who wrote, "I've had a few messages from people assuring me that Disney/Marvel are going to reach out."

-Alexander followed up on that post with the incredible news that Disney, which owns Marvel, are getting involved.
+Alexander followed up on that post with the incredible news that Disney, which owns Marvel, is getting involved.

 "Disney have reached out and we are discussing options.
 I cried when I read their email."